dcl-2017-04/curriculum/docs/model-basics.md

 of models.
 Instead, you'll get some intution about what a model does, and then learn some computation tools for exploring fitted models.

-In this unit, you'll build up your intuition for a model does, and what it tells you about a dataset.
+In this unit, you'll build up your intuition for what a model does, and what it tells you about a dataset.

 ## Readings